Important Pre-Consultation Information

 • Both initial and follow-up consultations are charged according to a time frame.
 If your session runs excessively over the normal time frame, there can be some additional charge.

-• Payment is expected at the time of your appointment, with any of the following methods: personal checks, cash, Visa / MasterCard and PayPal.
+• Payment is expected at the time of your appointment, with any of the following methods: personal checks, cash, Visa / MasterCard.